google/dart_cli_pkg/README.md

 }
 ```

-`ConfigVariable`s whose values are expensive to compute or that might fail under
+`ConfigVariable`s whose values are expensive to compute or might fail under
-some circumstances can also be set to callback functions, which are called
+certain conditions can also be set to callback functions, which are evaluated
 lazily when the variables are used by the Grinder tasks:

 ```dart